Bloom-host/BloomDocs/docs/using_the_panel/split-server.md

   - Bloom
 ---

-Our DuckPanel allows you to split the server that you have with them, for example to run more Minecraft servers for different gamemodes or to run a Discord bot off of your server.
+DuckPanel allows you to split your server, for example, to run more Minecraft servers for different game modes or to run a Discord bot on your server.

 :::important
 Splitting your server will take resources (Storage and RAM) from your main server.
 It's important to make sure that you leave enough resources so that your main server runs properly!